CuyZ/WebZ/docs/transports/soap.md

 To install it see [SOAP Installation][link-soap].

-## Configuration
+## Activation

-SOAP requests are sent using Guzzle (to allow for async SOAP calls).

-You can configure Guzzle client creation when instanciating the transport:
+The transport needs to be activated using the builder:

 ```php
 use CuyZ\WebZ\Core\Bus\WebServiceBus;